dgutov/diff-hl/README.md

 * `diff-hl-flydiff-mode` implements highlighting changes on the fly.
 * `diff-hl-show-hunk-mouse-mode` makes fringe and margin react to mouse clicks to show the curresponding hunk.
-That's the alternative to using the `diff-hl-show-hunk` family of commands.
+That's the alternative to using `diff-hl-show-hunk` and friends.

 Usage
 =====